JaeyeopC/TUM_Master-Praktikum__LLM_Market_Analysis/README.md

 3. **Combining structured prompting with metric-based evaluation improves reliability** of generated product comparisons.

 ---

-## Limitations

-Despite promising results, several limitations remain in the current pipeline.

-First, the evaluation framework relies primarily on **LLM-as-a-judge metrics (via TruLens)**.
-While this approach enables scalable evaluation, previous studies highlight that LLM judges may introduce biases, such as favoring more verbose outputs or being sensitive to prompt design.
-As a result, evaluation scores may not always perfectly align with expert human judgment.

-Second, the performance of the system is **highly sensitive to prompt design**.
-Small variations in prompt structure, instructions, or output formatting can significantly influence extraction accuracy and classification consistency.
-This makes prompt optimization an iterative and sometimes unstable process.

-Third, the system currently focuses on a **limited set of insurance providers and product pages**.
-Although the pipeline is designed to be scalable, the present dataset may not fully capture the diversity of product structures and terminology across the broader insurance market.

----

-## Future Work

-Future work will focus on improving both **prompt optimization strategies and evaluation robustness**.

-One direction is the exploration of more systematic prompt optimization techniques, such as automated prompt search, reflection-based prompt refinement, or chain-of-thought style prompting.

-Another important extension is the development of **hybrid evaluation frameworks** that combine LLM-based metrics with human expert annotations to improve reliability and reduce potential evaluation bias.

-Additionally, the pipeline could be expanded to include **a broader range of insurance providers and product categories**, enabling more comprehensive competitive market analysis.

-Finally, further research could explore **alternative evaluation metrics and retrieval strategies**, including embedding-based validation methods or multi-model evaluation approaches to increase robustness.

----
 ## Configuration & Setup

 ### Base Configuration